 Ah, now we were arriving at the questions they truly wanted answered; and these boded ill for Mala—and for me.

 “Defective odalisques?
 Almost never; and I do offer a limited warranty with every purchase.
 I only recall one in recent memory, a victim of terminal late-onset seasickness—two if you count the girl with the missing legs last year, but that was a special order, and the buyer was extremely satisfied.”

 “Destiny comes in threes,” I replied.
-“Two unfortunate sexual encounters is merely bad luck, which can happen to any camel driver who tarries too long at the wrong hookah bar.
-As for the specifics of what may have gone wrong, if indeed anything did go wrong, I’m afraid I haven’t the slightest,” I said urbanely.
-“Indeed, the girl I delivered was exceptionally fine and in perfect health, full of enthusiasm for her new duties, as if she wanted nothing more than to offer her virginity to the absolute monarch of an almost endless empire who also happened to be the sworn enemy of her parents’ nation.
-It’s likely her very willingness bored the sultan—easily remedied in future installments of his luxury virgin odalisque subscription now that I’ve been made aware of his tastes.”
+“Two unfortunate sexual encounters is therefore merely bad luck, and can happen to any camel driver who tarries too long at the wrong hookah bar.
+As for the specifics of what may have eventuated, if indeed anything did eventuate, I’m afraid I haven’t the slightest.
+Indeed, the girl I delivered was exceptionally fine and in perfect health, full of enthusiasm for her new duties, as if she wanted nothing more in life than to offer her virginity to the despotic ruler of a foreign people sworn to conquer her fatherland.
+Perhaps her excessive willingness bored the sultan—a fault easily remedied in future installments of his sex slave subscription now that I’ve been made aware of his tastes.”

 “The odalisque’s enthusiasm may have been real,” said the eunuch, “but upon her awakening this morning even a hired harem hagiographer would’ve been hard-pressed to endorse the rest of your flattering description, which subsequent events have revealed to be the kind of flagrant false advertising that could jeopardize your membership in the aforementioned Imperial Association of Slavers, should I choose to report it to that august body.”